A recent move by WPMU DEV inspired us at CreativeMinds to reflect on some important topics.

 What’s the best way to sell WordPress plugins and Magento extensions?
 How to balance service quality with profitability?
 Where to focus our time?
 Are our customers happy?
-As a provider of products for both platforms, these are some questions that haunt us from dusk to dawn.
+As a provider of products for both platforms, these are some questions that we continually ask ourselves.

 WPMU DEV’s Shift

 Their decision is huge – they’ve retired the overwhelming majority of their WP products, choosing instead to focus on a few core plugins (they went from around 100 plugins to less than 10).

 Everything is explained in detail in their thoughtful, yet heartfelt article This Is Gonna Be Emotional, We're Setting over 90% of Our Premium Plugins Free!”.
 It’s been gathering quite a bit of attention and we hope the transition is smooth.